peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

 * `v1` (Type: Array.&lt;Number>)<br>
-    The first vector.
+    The first vector to interpolate.
+The interpolation will occur on each component of this vector and v2.
 * `v2` (Type: Array.&lt;Number>)<br>
-    The second vector.
+    The second vector to interpolate.
 * `factor` (Type: Number)<br>
     A value from 0 through 1.
 Closer to 0 means closer to v1, and closer to 1 means closer to v2.
-For a nonlinear interpolation, define a function that takes a value from [0,1] and returns a value from [0,1], and pass the result of that function to this method.
-See the example.
+For a nonlinear interpolation, define a function that takes a value from 0 through 1 and returns a value from 0 through 1, and pass the result of that function to this method.
+For an inverted version of an interpolation function, set the factor to 1 minus that factor, then to 1 minus the result of the interpolation function with that factor, then pass that factor to this method.
+See the examples in the documentation for <a href="H3DU.Math.md#H3DU.Math.vec3lerp">H3DU.Math.vec3lerp</a>.

 #### Return Value

 The interpolated vector.
 (Type: Array.&lt;Number>)

-#### Example

-The following code does a nonlinear interpolation of two vectors that uses the cube of "factor" rather than "factor".
-Rather than at a constant speed, the vectors are interpolated slowly then very fast.

-    factor = factor*factor*factor; // cube the interpolation factor
-     var newVector = H3DU.Math.vec4lerp(vector1, vector2, factor);

 ### (static) H3DU.Math.vec4negate(a) <a id='H3DU.Math.vec4negate'></a>